-Winchester School Garden p.2
+Winchester School Garden page 2

 The preschool always plants peas, early enough so they can give them to the families at preschool graduation.